ucusergit/project1/README.md

 ## Features I would like to add

-* Extra pages
+* More Disciplines
-    * There are extra pages about Geography scientists, Explorers and
+    * There are extra pages about Geography scientists, Explorers and philosophers.
+    * The extra pages will provide information about scientists lives and their contributions.

+* A page that provide the user with religious text that hold scientific miracles in the Quran.
+* A page that provide religious text that encourages people to pursue science.
+* A search field from Yamli.com button that help people to search the web in English and Arabic.
+* A list of non-profit partners that support similar causes.

+Note: The features were not added due to the short time available, however it is planned for the future so stay tuned.

 ## Testing

+### General Testing

-* I testes this page on multiple browsers and it shows properly.
+* I testesd this page on multiple browsers and it shows properly.
 I also added the css code to the _Autoprefixer_ website to add any vendor prefixes.
 * I used the inspect function in Chrome to verify the responsiveness of the website on different screens.
 * I tested all the links in the navigation page and they all work and connect to the other pages of the website.
 I also tested the external link and that they open on new tabs to improve the user experience.
 * The donate form and the contact us form wor properly and their important field have to be filled before a submission is possible.
 Upon successfull completion, the user will be taken to a success pag to ensure the user that the form was submitted properly.
 * I also tested the internal links from different pages to ensure that they all work.
 <br>

+### Testing User Stories from User Experience (UX) Section

+* First time visitor Goals
+    * The website is easy to navigate and has a clear navbar that shows clearly all the section of the website.
+    * The website provides a paragraph on the front page that describes what the site is about.
+    * The information provided on the site was taken from reliable sources.

+* Newly converted Goals
+    * The website separate the list of science by discipline and make it easy to find the discipline wanted.
+Also it provides a wide range of scientists for the user curiosity.
+    * The website does not have a section for religious texts that encourage the pursue of science and it is planned in the future.
+    * The website does not have a section for religious texts that show scientific miracles in the Quran and it is planned in the future.

+* A Muslim Goals
+    * Information about Muslim scientists is provided for muslims to learn about their heritage.
+    * The website does not have a section for religious texts that show scientific miracles in the Quran and it is planned in the future.

+* Philantropist Goals
+    * Adonate page exists for donations.
+    * The list of non profit organisations will be added in the future.

+* Students Goal
+    * Theology students have enough information to learn about the golden ages scientists.
+    * The contact us page is available for theology students to contact us and share their feedback.
+    * The website does not have a section for religious texts that show scientific miracles in the Quran and it is planned in the future.
+    * The website information is reliable and was extracted from reliable sources.

 ## Bugs <br>